matrix-org/go-http-js-libp2p/README.md

-### libp2p-http-rpc
+### js-libp2p-go-http

-A rewrite of the experiment from 2019 Web3 Summit (original lost by hardware failure) for tunnelling HTTP requests/responses in-browser from go-wasm over js-libp2p.
+Tunnel HTTP requests/responses in-browser from go-wasm over js-libp2p.
+In theory should be compatible with https://github.com/libp2p/go-libp2p-http

 To run: